 What Is Couscous?

-Couscous is a traditional North African dish made of tiny steamed balls of semolina flour (it’s pasta!).
-It’s a staple food in countries like Morocco, Tunisia, and Algeria, and it’s also enjoyed in many other parts of the world.
+Couscous is a North African dish made of tiny steamed wheat balls (it’s pasta!).
+A common food in Morocco, Tunisia, and Algeria, it’s also enjoyed around the world.

 Quick Tip